Think you might have a secret talent for curling or luge? (Don't we all?) Here's where to go to find out.

 The team sport of curling — or the art of throwing a 40-pound chunk of polished granite across ice — is described as a sport of both skill and tradition with roots tracing back to the 16th century.
 If you want to learn how to throw the rock for yourself, the volunteer-run Ocean State Curling Club in Cranston hosts open houses throughout the year as well as traditional “bonspiels,” curling tournaments attended by various clubs.

-Just off the north shore of Lake Tahoe, it’s no surprise that Olympian Shaun White’s home resort, Northstar, is one of the country’s top places to snowboard.
+Just off the north shore of Lake Tahoe, Olympian Shaun White’s home resort, Northstar, is one of the country’s top places to snowboard.
 The resort has seven different terrain parks for all levels and also offers the unique Burton Academy, an excellent way for beginners to learn the sport.
 (Once you’re acclimated to the board, you can give White’s 22-foot superpipe a go!)

 Even though it’s been open for 103 years, you’ve likely never heard of Steamboat Springs’ Howelsen Hill Ski Area — unless you’re an avid ski jumper.
 Home to more than 80 Olympians, Howelsen is the country’s largest natural ski-jumping complex in the country and has jumps ranging from 20 feet to more than 240 feet.
 The proximity to downtown Steamboat Springs makes it easy to get to for those who want to add some powder time to an otherwise-relaxing winter retreat.